laro/Cilia/3 Advanced/3 (Smart) Pointers.md

 ## `T+` pointer

-This is a "pointer plus ownership", a pointer with (exclusive) ownership: the object will be deleted when the pointer is destroyed (e.g. when it goes out of scope).
+This is a "pointer plus ownership", a pointer with exclusive ("unique") ownership: the object will be deleted when the pointer is destroyed (e.g. when it goes out of scope).
 Unique pointers have zero overhead over plain, raw C/C++ pointers.

 ```
 ContactInfo+ uniquePointerToContactInfo = new ContactInfo